Our microfluidic skills: Organ-on-a-chip system

 FAQ – Organ-on-a-chip system

-What exactly is an “organ-on-a-chip” system?
+What is an organ-on-a-chip System?

 Two main strengths: